dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

     })
     ```

-* **Plugins**: In HapiJS v17, the plugin function with object properties style has been replaced with a plain object.
+* **Plugins**: In Hapi v17, the plugin function with object properties style has been replaced with a plain object.
 Replace the `exports.register()` and the matching `exports.register.attributes` with `exports.plugin = { register, name, version, multiple, dependencies, once, pkg }` and remove the `connections` attribute.

 Check out the full release note on [GitHub](https://github.com/hapijs/hapi/issues/3658).

-## Building a Dog API With HapiJS
+## Building a Dog API With Hapi

-Let's build a Dog API with HapiJS.
+Let's build a Dog API with Hapi.
 The design of this API is simple.
 It's an API to manage the collection of dogs.
 For the purpose of the tutorial, the data will be very limited, but I'll put the API structure in place and you'll learn how to secure it.

 A few core API principles you should be aware of: